bannertime/generator-bannertime/docs/usage.md

   /lib
     - handleErrors.js (Stop gulp from exiting when there is a syntax error) /tasks
+    - backupImage.js (Task for prompting the user if there is no backup image)
     - browserSync.js (Task for fast live reload injection)
     - build-development.js (Task that runs development tasks)
     - build-production.js (Task that runs production tasks)